 More of the same.
 Google has a history of simply trying to understand search intent and match with the best content.
 So, Google has to simply get better at each.
 Through their history, they roll out features that simply support this goal.
-I talked a little about that in this article.

 21. Which SEO or marketing tools can you recommend as a must-have for every SEO specialist?